-SI.No Function Role and Responsibilities of Project Officer, ITDA production, processing and storage of notified commodities; • Take all possible steps to prevent adulteration and to promote grading standardization. • levy, recover and receive fees, subscriptions and other sums of money to which the Market Committee is entitled • Employ necessary number of staff for efficient management of markets.
-Conduct the auction of notified agricultural produce, live stock or products or live stock.
-Ensure correct weighment of notified commodities; Regulate the entry of persons and the vehicular traffic into the market yard; Prosecute persons violating the rules as per the rules Institute or defend any suit, action, proceeding, application or arbitration and compromise such suit, action, proceeding, application or arbitration; and Provide facilities, such as provision of adequate space for direct sales by a producer and assist a producer by preparing invoices and bills on his behal when he sells his produce to a trader without employing a commission agent.
+SI.No Function Role and Responsibilities of Project Officer, ITDA production, processing and storage of notified commodities; Take all possible steps to prevent adulteration and to promote grading standardization. levy, recover and receive fees, subscriptions and other sums of money to which the Market Committee is entitled Employ necessary number of staff for efficient management of markets.
+Conduct the auction of notified agricultural produce, live stock or products of live stock.
+Ensure correct weighment of notified commodities; Regulate the entry of persons and the vehicular traffic into the market yard; Prosecute persons violating the rules as per the rules Institute or defend any suit, action, proceeding, application or arbitration; and Provide facilities, such as provision of adequate space for direct sales by a producer and assist a producer by preparing invoices and bills on his behalf when he sells his produce to a trader without employing a commission agent.
 Implement the directions given by the Government from time to time in the establishment and development of markets.
-V Tribal Sub Plan - Chall be the convence of the District Level Manitoring Committee 30 AP SCSP and Shall be the convener of the District Level Monitoring Committee TSP Shall conduct a survey for determination of gaps in development of Scheduled Tribes compared to the State guerages in human and economic development (Planning, Tribes compared to the State averages in human and economic developmen Allocation and such as Literacy rate, IMR, MMR, Hospitals and Bed strength per lakh population Utilization of Land holdings, livestock holding, dwelling houses such as pucca houses, etc. Financial Shall ensure earmarking of funds in order to meet the felt needs of the tribal Resources) Act, and tribal areas that secure direct and quantifiable benefits to Scheduled Tribe 2013 individuals or Scheduled Tribe households or Scheduled Tribe habitations o tribal areas that have the potential to bridge the gaps in development.
-The advice of the District Collector, District Monitoring Committee, individua proposals given by MLAs/MLCs and other Public representatives shall be taker into consideration. • Shall meet at least once in (2) months or as frequently as necessary.
+V Tribal Sub Plan 30 AP SCSP and TSP (Planning, Allocation and Utilization of Financial Resources) Act, 2013 Shall be the convener of the District Level Monitoring Committee Shall conduct a survey for determination of gaps in development of Scheduled Tribes compared to the State averages in human and economic development such as Literacy rate, IMR, MMR, Hospitals and Bed strength per lakh population, Land holdings, livestock holding, dwelling houses such as pucca houses, etc. Shall ensure earmarking of funds in order to meet the felt needs of the tribals and tribal areas that secure direct and quantifiable benefits to Scheduled Tribe individuals or Scheduled Tribe households or Scheduled Tribe habitations or tribal areas that have the potential to bridge the gaps in development.
+The advice of the District Collector, District Monitoring Committee, individual proposals given by MLAs/MLCs and other Public representatives shall be taken into consideration.
+Shall meet at least once in (2) months or as frequently as necessary.
 Shall identify and prepare Tribal Sub-Plan schemes.
 Shall take necessary action to submit Tribal Sub- Plan schemes proposed to be included in the Annual Plan by all the line Departments so as to submit the same to the Nodal Department within the time frame.
-Shall maintain transparency in expenditure and the progress o implementation.
+Shall maintain transparency in expenditure and the progress of implementation.
 Shall constitute Administrative and Technical Support Unit to assist the Line Departments.
-Shall take necessary measures for institutional strengthening at ITDA level fo ensuring effective implementation, awareness, mass contact programme, socia audit and monitoring of Tribal Sub-Plan.
+Shall take necessary measures for institutional strengthening at ITDA level for ensuring effective implementation, awareness, mass contact programme, social audit and monitoring of Tribal Sub-Plan.